 Results showed that, under any imprinting model, the estimated strength of imprinting protection was strongest during the first pandemic wave, intermediate during the second wave, and weakest during seasonal influenza circulation (Fig. 6A).
 Model selection on first-wave pandemic data (2008-2009 influenza season) showed the strongest support for HA group-level imprinting (Fig. 5B).
 However, model selection on data from the second pandemic wave was consistent results from seasonal influenza data, where narrower, NA and HA subtype-level imprinting received the most statistical support (AIC = 0, 20.5, respectively).

-The results of model selection were similar, in that HA and NA subtype-level imprinting received much greater statistical support than HA group-level imprinting or no imprinting, whether we fitted to seasonal or pandemic AZDHS data.
-Pandemic data supported HA subtype-level imprinting slightly more than NA subtype-level imprinting, whereas the order of model preference was reversed for seasonal influenza.
-The 2009 pandemic H1N1 virus is known to have shared antigenic properties with H1 variants that circulated early in the 20th century (5), which are known to have shaped pandemic age distributions (7), so the stronger signal of HA-specific imprinting effects in fits to pandemic data were not surprising.Effect of evolutionary rate
+Effect of evolutionary rate

 To test the impact of antigenic advance on epidemic age distribution, we used publicly available data from Nextstrain (23–25) to calculate the annual antigenic advance of H1N1 and H3N2, relative to the previous influenza season (Methods).
 If the rate of antigenic drift is a strong driver of age-specific influenza risk, then the fraction of influenza cases observed in children should be negatively related to the epidemic strain’s antigenic advance since the previous season.
 In other words, strains that have not changed antigenically since the previous season should be more restricted to causing cases in immunologically naïve children.
 Furthermore, if the rate of antigenic advance is the dominant driver of age-specific influenza risk, then in seasons where H1N1 and H3N2 show similar rates of advance, epidemics caused by either subtype should converge in age distribution.